This is information about who we are and how we use any data.

 - from someone we run a joint event with.

 If we receive information from these other sources, we will only retain that information where there is a clear need, and use it only in a way that is in line with the original consent given.

-Specific and genuine consent by the individual, or those legally responsible for the individual, is required to retain data.
-Informed consent is either when they have received sufficient information on why their data is needed and how it will be used, and then gives their consent, or that it is clear and unambiguous that the information they give will be used for a specific purpose.
+Where specific and genuine consent by the individual, or those legally responsible for the individual, is required to retain data, then we will ensure this is informed consent.
+Informed consent is either when you have received sufficient information on why the data is needed and how it will be used, and then give consent, or that it is clear and unambiguous that the information you give will be used for a specific purpose.

 What data does BARN collect?